rachealA924/Team-6_Taxi_App/README.md

 ## License

-This project is created for educational purposes as part of a university assignment.
+This project is created for easy way of helping the community.

 ## Contact